-(3) Determination of Maximum GHG Cost.
-The CAISO will calculate a maximum daily GHG Bid Adder for each EDAM Resource and each resource located within the CAISO Balancing Authority Area in relation to GHG Regulation Areas, as applicable, based on the resource’s average heat rate, the applicable GHG Allowance Price, and the resource’s applicable emission rate.
-The CAISO will also provide for an option for resources to negotiate a maximum GHG Bid Adder for each GHG Regulation Area.
+(The CAISO will calculate a maximum daily GHG Bid Adder for each EDAM Resource Facility and each resource located within the CAISO Balancing Authority Area in relation to GHG Regulation Areas, as applicable, based on the resource’s highest average heat rate on its heat rate curve, the applicable GHG Allowance Price, and the resource’s applicable emission rate.
+The CAISO will perform this calculation in accordance the provisions of the applicable Business Practice Manual.
+The CAISO will also provide for an option for resources to negotiate a maximum GHG Bid Adder for each GHG Regulation Area in accordance with the provisions of the applicable Business Practice Manual..

-(4) GHG Bid Adder Price.
-The price included in the GHG Bid Adder will not be less than $0/MWh and the sum of the GHG Bid Adder price and the Energy Bid price cannot exceed the Soft Energy Bid Cap or Hard Energy Bid Cap, as applicable.
+33.32.1.6 GHG Bid Adder Price

+The price included in the GHG Bid Adder will not be less than $0/MW.
+The sum of the GHG Bid Adder price and the Energy Bid price cannot exceed the Soft Energy Bid Cap or Hard Energy Bid Cap, as applicable.

-(b) Consideration of GHG Bid Adders in Market Clearing.
+33.32.2 Consideration of GHG Bid Adders in Market Clearing

-(1) Dispatch of Resources with Nonzero Bid Adders.
-The Integrated Forward Market will take into account GHG Bid Adders in selecting Energy produced by EDAM Resources located outside of a specific GHG Regulation Area up to the associated MW quantity included in the GHG Bid Adder to serve Demand within that GHG Regulation Area.
+33.32.2.1 Dispatch of Resources with Non-zero Bid Adders

+The Integrated Forward Market will take into account GHG Bid Adders in selecting Energy produced by EDAM Resource Facilities located outside of a specific GHG Regulation Area up to the associated MW quantity included in the GHG Bid Adder to serve Demand within that GHG Regulation Area.

 The Integrated Forward Market will take into account GHG Bid Adders in selecting Energy produced by resources located within the CAISO Balancing Authority Area up to the associated MW quantity included in the GHG Bid Adder to serve load Demand in the GHG Regulation Area located outside of the State of California.